EricRohlfs/jetbot_wiki/3D-printing.md

 ### Tested Printers

-We've tested that the following printers are able to print JetBot
+We've tested that the following printers are able to print JetBot successfully.

 | Model | Cost | URL |
 |------------|------|---|